-Kevin has been a partner in the firm since 1985 and practices in our Broad Street office.
-He has served several terms on the Board of Governors of the South Carolina Trial Lawyers Association.
-He is active in our community and has served on the boards of numerous charitable organizations.
+Kevin currently serves on the Board of the Charleston County Bar Association and has served several terms on the Board of Governors of the South Carolina Association for Justice.
+He has been continuously recognized by the Million Dollar Advocates, Best Lawyers in America for both personal injury and workers’ compensation, and Super Lawyers.
+He is also been active in our community having served the boards of numerous charitable organizations.
 He is married to Mary Hiott Holmes and they have five children.

 First Year Recognized in Personal Injury Litigation – Plaintiffs: 2016 / Recognized in Best Lawyers since 2016